liamdugan/dokusha/README.md

 * Open up a new terminal window, cd into dokusha and run `node ./src/bin/run-server.js` to launch the express API server.

-* Finally, in a third terminal window navigate to dokusha and run `npm build` to start the react-scripts server.
+* Finally, in a third terminal window navigate to dokusha and run `npm start` to start the react-scripts server.
 You should see text that tells you what port the site is being hosted on.
 * Open up your browser and navigate to the localhost port and you're good to go!

 ## How does it work?